Applied Physics, MS

 - LEK Consulting

 - Woods Hole Oceanographic Institute

 Following the initial year of course work, qualified students may opt for an internship placement in an industrial research laboratory in the area.
 These positions provide further training and useful job experience in preparation for a technological career.
 Alternatively, students may undertake a thesis involving a project in one of the research groups in the department.

-To complete the MS in applied physics requires that you take 3 theory classes, 3 laboratory classes and 1 elective class that may be either.
+To complete the MS in applied physics requires that you take three theory classes, three laboratory classes, and one elective class that may be either.
 Each class takes one semester, and each is worth 4 credits, for a total of 28 credits.
 In addition, you complete an on-campus thesis or an off-campus internship or research laboratory, which counts for 6 credits.
 The MS degree thus has a total of 34 credits, and usually takes 4 semesters to complete.
-During the course of the degree students also obtain experience and training in scientific comunication.
+During the course of the degree students also obtain experience and training in scientific communication.

 The MS classes are grouped into four clusters: core theory classes, laboratory classes, general methods and interdisciplinary classes, and classes in specific applied topics.

 Core Theory Classes